Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The law is there to keep us from ruining everyone else’s ability to explore.
 Without law, there’s no freedom. - **Brandon Sanderson, The Bands of Mourning**
 - People can ask questions, but where there is no money, there are no answers. - **Brandon Sanderson, The Bands of Mourning**
 - Pushing society forward is no destruction.
 Even if, in doing so, it leaves us behind. - **Brandon Sanderson, The Bands of Mourning**
+- The saddest aspect of society right now is that science gathers knowledge faster than society gathers wisdom.

 ## Funny